 This touring bike features stainless steel lugs, fenders and fork crown, which looks beautiful against the stealth finish.
 The fork has a built in dynamo connector, allowing the dynamo wire to run on the inside of the fork leg for a neat look.
 This wire powers both the lights and the USB plug found on the top of the stem.
 The Tubus rear rack has been stripped of it’s original paint, and chrome plated, matching the front rack perfectly.
 Even the saddle has a custom finish on it, the leather replaced and re-stitched to match the yellow cables.
 More photos on the Chapman website.

-It’s my opinion that Firefly Bicycles of Boston (USA) make some of the nicest titanium and stainless steel bikes in the world.
+Firefly Bicycles of Boston (USA) make some of the nicest titanium and stainless steel bikes in the world.
 The upper bike is setup with Shimano electronic gearing which is normally only featured on road bikes, but has been fitted to work with MTB parts in this case.
-The lower two bikes have splits for Gates Carbon Drive which works seamlessly in combination with the Rohloff 14s hub – we certainly love our drivetrain.
+The lower two bikes have splits for Gates Carbon Drive which works seamlessly in combination with the Rohloff 14s hub – I love my belt drivetrain.
 The Firefly lettering is sometimes buffed up to a glossy finish on the downtube and can be chemically coated with anything from gold to a rainbow effect.
 Other nice features include built-in rear racks, internal cabling, custom dynamo light mounts and stunning titanium stem and seatpost combos.
 James Medeiros and Tyler Evans of Firefly have nailed these modern touring bikes.
 More @ Firefly’s Flickr.